clarktrimble/ba-blog/content/blog/latex-cv/index.md

 ### How hard can it be to add one font?

 `apt-file search noto.sty` says `texlive-fonts-extra` but Debian wants to install a couple of gig's of stuff along the way.
-I'm feeling upbeat, "I'll just pop that in my own-self and show them!
+I'm feeling upbeat, "I'll just pop that in my own-self and show them!"
 CTAN (should have been my first clue?) has as nice [package](https://ctan.org/pkg/noto?lang=en) and the [instructions](https://www.tug.org/fonts/fontinstall.html) are only a little daunting ...

 Kinda looked like something good was happening, but `pdflatex` never found the `noto.sty`.